jeremyfix/popot/README.md

 This will build :
 - the library libpopot
 - the python wrapper libPyPopot
-- the pkf-config file popot.pc
+- the pkg-config file popot.pc
 - the binaries for the examples popot-example-xxxx
 - the documentation

-and install everything in $PREFIX_INSTALL/lib, $PREFIX_INSTALL/lib/pkgconfig, $PREFIX_INSTALL/bin, $PREFIX_INSTALL/share/popot as well as the headers in $PREFIX_INSTALL/include/popot.
-The python wrapper shall be installed in your $PREFIX_INSTALL/python-xxx/site-packages and the python usage example in $PREFIX_INSTALL/bin/popot-xxx.py
+and install :
+- the library in prefix/lib,
+- a pkg-config file popot.pc in prefix/lib/pkgconfig,
+- the examples in prefix/bin,
+- the documentation in prefix/share/popot
+- the headers in prefix/include/popot.
+- the python wrapper in prefix/python-xxx/site-packages
+- the python usage example in prefix/bin/popot-xxx.py

+### Testing

+The examples have been installed in prefix/bin and are named popot-example-xxx